-Rule 146 Immediate measures
+Rule 152 Immediate measures

 - 1. The President shall call to order any Member who disrupts the smooth conduct of the proceedings or whose conduct fails to comply with the relevant provisions of Rule 9. - 2.
 Should the offence be repeated, the President shall again call the Member to order, and the fact shall be recorded in the minutes. - 3.
-Should the disturbance continue, or if a further offence is committed, the President may deny the offender the right to speak and exclude him from the Chamber for the remainder of the sitting.
-He may also resort to the latter measure immediately and without a second call to order in cases of exceptional seriousness.
+Should the disturbance continue, or if a further offence is committed, the offender may be denied the right to speak and may be excluded from the Chamber for the remainder of the sitting by the President.
+The President may also resort to the latter measure immediately and without a second call to order in cases of exceptional seriousness.
 The Secretary-General shall, without delay, see to it that such disciplinary measures are carried out, with the assistance of the ushers and, if necessary, of Parliament's Security Service. - 4.
 Should disturbances threaten to obstruct the business of the House, the President shall close or suspend the sitting for a specific period to restore order.
-If he cannot make himself heard, he shall leave the Chair; this shall have the effect of suspending the sitting.
+If the President cannot make himself heard, he shall leave the Chair; this shall have the effect of suspending the sitting.
 The President shall reconvene the sitting. - 5.
 The powers provided for in paragraphs 1 to 4 shall be vested, mutatis mutandis, in the presiding officers of bodies, committees and delegations as provided for in the Rules of Procedure. - 6.
-Where appropriate, and bearing in mind the seriousness of the breach of the Members' standards of conduct, the Member in the Chair may, no later than the following part-session or the following meeting of the body, committee or delegation concerned, ask the President to apply Rule 147.
+Where appropriate, and bearing in mind the seriousness of the breach of the Members' standards of conduct, the Member in the Chair may, no later than the following part-session or the following meeting of the body, committee or delegation concerned, ask the President to apply Rule 153.

-Rule 147 Penalties
+Rule 153 Penalties

 - 1. In exceptionally serious cases of disorder or disruption of Parliament in violation of the principles laid down in Rule 9, the President, after hearing the Member concerned, shall adopt a reasoned decision laying down the appropriate penalty, which he shall notify to the Member concerned and to the presiding officers of the bodies, committees and delegations on which the Member serves, before announcing them to plenary. - 2.
-When assessing the conduct observed, account shall be taken of its exceptional, recurrent or permanent nature and of its seriousness, on the basis of the guidelines annexed to these Rules of Procedure12. - 3.
-The penalty may consist of one or more of the following measures: - a) a reprimand; - b) forfeiture of entitlement to the daily subsistence allowance for a period of between 2 and 10 days; - c) without prejudice to the right to vote in plenary, and subject, in this instance, to strict compliance with the Members' standards of conducts, temporary suspension, for a period of between 2 and 10 consecutive days on which Parliament or any of its bodies,
+When assessing the conduct observed, account shall be taken of its exceptional, recurrent or permanent nature and of its seriousness, on the basis of the guidelines annexed to these Rules of Procedure18.